ropensci/charlatan/cran-comments.md

 ## Reverse dependencies

-I have checked the 1 reverse dependency, and there were no problems.
+I have checked the 2 reverse dependencies, and there were no problems.
 See (<https://github.com/ropensci/charlatan/tree/master/revdep>).

 ---

-This version adds support for a variety of new language locales to various data type methods.
+This version adds support for NL language locale for jobs and addresses, and InternetProvider adds new methods for generating ipv4 and ipv6 addresses.

 Thanks!
 Scott Chamberlain